 - Bake for 30 minutes, or until the peppers are cooked through, the chicken is hot, and the cheese is bubbly.

-I used sweet twister peppers, but you can also use red bell peppers.
-If you're using bell peppers, you can either stuff them as I did with the sweet twister peppers, or you can cut them in half (from stem to bottom) and serve them as "boats" (open stuffed instead of closed stuffed).
+I used sweet twister peppers, because they most closely resemble the classic enchilada shape.
+You can also use bell peppers.
+If you're using bell peppers, cut them in half (from stem to bottom) and serve them as "boats" (open stuffed instead of closed stuffed).
+You'll only need three peppers if you use bell peppers.

 Serving Size:1 stuffed pepper